tanishkamahindrakar51-cyber/explaina-adaptive-learning/README.md

 ---

+## ⚙️ Implementation Approach

+The system follows a structured adaptive pipeline:

+- Diagnostic scoring logic determines user comprehension tier.
+- Conditional content branching adjusts explanation depth.
+- AI-assisted generation modifies tone and conceptual complexity.
+- Curated video recommendations are filtered based on topic and level.

+The focus was not only on content generation, but on building an adaptive decision flow that simulates personalized tutoring.

+---

 ## 🎯 Vision

 To build a learning system that adapts to the student — not the other way around.